11th Annual Boyceville Science Olympiad Invitational Tournament

 Again this year , we are using the new version of Avogadro (v4) and it is great so far!
 Here is the link to the new version:

-First, click on hosted tournaments in the upper right corner, then click on the Division B or Division C link depending on which team you coach.
+First, click on hosted tournaments in the upper right corner, then scroll down to Wisconsin and click on the Division B or Division C link depending on which team you coach.
 I have created accounts for all main head coaches already using the e-mail you primarily use to communicate with me.
 To access this account, you need to:

 1) Click on the Login button in the upper right hand corner